 Haida House at Tllaal receives rave reviews for complementing its natural surroundings.
 And on the North Shore, check out the Hiellen Longhouse Village for rustic off-the-grid cabins where the rive meets the ocean.
 Those looking for a unique lodging experience should check out the Haida Gwaii Glamping Company, or rent a home on wheels for the week with Gwaii Adventure Campers.

 The BC Ferries also provides service from Prince Rupert to Haida Gwaii.
 Be sure to reserve a spot as they can fill up quick.

 Pacific Coastal Airlines flies into Masset (on Graham Island) from several communities in BC, and daily flights from Vancouver to Sandspit Airport on Moresby Island are available year round with Air Canada (twice daily in the summer).

 Renting a car from the airport is recommended, as taxis only operate in major communities.
+If your preferred way to travel is by two wheels, check out Haida Tide e-bike rentals or Haida Gwaii Scooter Rentals.
 There are no shuttles or services between towns, but guided tours are a convenient alternative.